 What if you want to make your deck unique?
 You could use varying plank widths, alternating colors, a Herringbone pattern, a plank frame around the edge, a tile pattern, a contrasting inlay to anchor the table like an area rug… You could if you knew all the variables available to you.

 What if you want to take advantage of the patterns of sun and shade on your deck?
 You might want to design an irregularly shaped deck that is partially in sun and partially in shade at different times of day.
 You could if you knew how to plan the structural elements.

 What if your favorite shade tree is right where you want the deck?
 You could build the deck right around the tree and build some benches around the circle cut for the trunk.
 You could, but you’d need to think about where the footings could be in relation to the tree trunk.

 What if you want your parties to stretch into the late evening hours of darkness?
 You’ll want to incorporate creative use of lighting into your plan.
 Of course, lighted post caps and step lighting, but clever use of on-deck features like stones or plant lighting has a great impact.
 Of course, you’ll probably need to make them code-compliant, plus you’ll want access to an electrician.

 What if your deck area by the house is always in the sun or the lawn’s grading makes building a deck a problem?
 You could install a stand-alone deck in a more shaded, wooded area or a shady space in your yard.
 You’ll want to position the deck and the plantings, so the deck isn’t a flat wood space that nobody wants to bother walking to.
-Make it inviting by adding a fire pit or water feature, lots of tall and colorful potted plants.
+Make it inviting by adding a fire pit or water feature and lots of tall and colorful potted plants.
 You could even add a parachute cover if you knew how to get a parachute cover.